emwap/stream-paper/paper.md

 data Stream a = Stream (M (M a))
 ~~~

 The Feldspar implementation of a simple function like `map` is identical to the Haskell definition in this paper.
 For more complicated functions, the difference is mainly in the use of different types and different names for similar functions.
-For example, `cycle` is defined as follows in Feldspar:
+For example, the Feldspar implementation of `cycle` is:

 ~~~ {.haskell}
 cycle :: Syntax a => Pull DIM1 a -> Stream a